Operation Banner: Collusion with loyalist paramilitaries

-In their efforts to defeat the IRA, there were incidents of collusion between the British Army and loyalist paramilitaries throughout the conflict.
+There were incidents of collusion between the British Army and loyalist paramilitaries throughout the conflict.
 This included soldiers taking part in loyalist attacks while off-duty, giving weapons or intelligence to loyalists, not taking action against them, and hindering police investigations.
 The Army also had double agents and informers within loyalist groups who organized attacks on the orders of, or with the knowledge of, their Army handlers.
 The De Silva report found that, during the 1980s, 85% of the intelligence that loyalists used to target people came from the security forces.
 A 2006 Irish Government report concluded that British soldiers also helped loyalists with attacks in the Republic of Ireland.

 The Army's locally-recruited Ulster Defence Regiment (UDR) was almost wholly Protestant.
 Despite the vetting process, loyalist militants managed to enlist; mainly to obtain weapons, training and intelligence.
 A 1973 British Government document (uncovered in 2004), "Subversion in the UDR", suggested that 5–15% of UDR soldiers then were members of loyalist paramilitaries.
 The report said the UDR was the main source of weapons for those groups, although by 1973 weapons losses had dropped significantly, partly due to stricter controls.
 By 1990, at least 197 UDR soldiers had been convicted of loyalist terrorist offences and other serious crimes including bombings, kidnappings and assaults.
 Nineteen were convicted of murder and 11 for manslaughter.
 This was only a small fraction of those who served in it, but the proportion was higher than in the regular British Army, the RUC and the civilian population.

 Initially, the Army allowed soldiers to be members of the Ulster Defence Association (UDA).
 Despite its involvement in terrorism, the UDA was not outlawed by the British Government until 1992.
 In July 1972, Harry Tuzo (the Army's General officer commanding in Northern Ireland) devised a strategy to defeat the IRA, which was backed by Michael Carver, head of the British Army.
 It proposed that the growth of the UDA "should be discreetly encouraged in Protestant areas, to reduce the load on the Security Forces", and suggested they "turn a blind eye to UDA arms when confined to their own areas".
 That summer, the Army mounted some joint patrols with the UDA in Protestant areas, following talks between General Robert Ford and UDA leader Tommy Herron.
 In November 1972 the Army ordered that a soldier should be discharged if his sympathy for a paramilitary group affects his performance, loyalty or impartiality.
 Within three years, 171 soldiers with UDA links had been discharged.